atalsooraj/Fire-accidents-and-faulty-safety-providers-in-Maryland/README.md

-# atalsooraj
-Grad student.
-Pursuing Masters in Data Science at UMBC

 The datasets I chose pertain to fire safety deficiencies and related incidents in USA.
 The data sources for these datasets are https://catalog.data.gov/dataset/fire-safety-deficiencies-61a6 and https://apps.usfa.fema.gov/civilian-fatalities/incident/reportMap.
 I discovered these datasets while searching for fire accident incidents across USA when I came across this interesting dataset.